JarvisPrestidge/domain-crawler/README.md

 # Domain Crawler

-Simple command line program implemented in Go to crawl a single domain.
+Simple command line program to crawl a single domain implemented in Go.

-## Usage
+# Usage

 The program takes a single argument - a url with which to crawl.